dvlpr-prgmr/Sienna-Accessibility-Widget/README.md

 We welcome contributions from anyone who is interested in improving this.
 If you would like to contribute, please fork the repository and submit a pull request. ❤️

 ## 🎓 License
-Sienna is released under the MIT License
+NextBility is released under the MIT License